Tsebo200/OpenStack/README.md

 ![image7][image6]
 The admin can manage any role for any user on the entirety of OpenStack.
 The user can also "ban" people from interacting with OpenStack by removing all their roles

 #### Removing Questions
-![image7][image7]Sometimes you feel that you just want to delete a guitar that may be not of interest to some people.
-The admin can delete a guitar from the store by simply clicking on delete, and then confirming yes by clicking on the modal that will appear next.
+![image7][image7]If there are any questions that the admin feel that they want to remove, they can do so on the admin tab and clicking on the delete button

-#### Mana
+#### Tag Management
-![image14][image14]From the order processing page, the admin can view any incoming orders and their information, by clicking on the dispatch button, the user will remove the order from the database and so delivery will take place.
+![image14][image14]The admins can remove and add any tags they feel like would be necessary.
+The admins can also [Tombstone](https://en.wikipedia.org/wiki/Tombstone_(programming)#:~:text=Tombstones%20are%20a%20mechanism%20to,C%2B%2B%20and%20assembly%20languages.) the tags, which would disable the tag, but it would still be on the database.

 <!-- CONCEPT PROCESS -->
 <!-- Briefly eOpenStacklain your concept ideation process -->